-ARTICLE 24: Pre-K to 3^{rd} Grade School Building Committee Architectural Funding (Pre-K to 3^{rd} Grade School Building Committee)
+ARTICLE 24: Pre-K to 3rd Grade School Building Committee Architectural Funding (Pre-K to 3rd Grade School Building Committee)

-To see if the Town will vote to appropriate the sum of Two Hundred Fifty Thousand Dollars (\$250,000) or such other amount as Town Meeting may approve, for the purpose of undertaking design studies and development cost estimates for the Pre-K to 3rd Grade School Building Committee; and to determine whether this appropriation shall be raised by borrowing or otherwise; or take any other action thereon.
+To see if the Town will vote to appropriate a sum of money for the cost of design and engineering studies for determining potential solutions to various needs in Pre-K through Grade 3 school buildings; to determine whether this appropriation shall be raised by borrowing or otherwise; or to take any other action relative thereto.

-Town Manager's Statement - This article would provide funding for the design of potential solutions for the Pre-K to 3rd Grade School Building Committee.
+Town Manager's Statement - This article would provide funding for the design of potential solutions for the Pre-K to 3^{rd} Grade School Building Committee.
 This includes reviewing student population studies, developing estimates for a Pre-K addition/permanent modular structure at Hastings Elementary School and analyzing other future needs in these grades.
-This article is a simple majority vote.
+This article requires a 2/3rd majority vote.